Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/sketching/introduction.rst

 Gestures
 ========

-There quite a few things about strokes editing that are only available through gestures.
+There are quite a few things about strokes editing that are only available through gestures.
 Gestures are started by clicking and holding :kbd:`Shift-LMB` (when you are not already drawing a stroke), and materialized by blue-to-white lines.
 A gesture can affect several strokes at once.